anjuthomas/nodeOIDCMsg/README.md

 ## Callbacks
 Callbacks can be provided as one of the parameters for a token profile's toJwt and fromJwt method.

-For example, here are the basic id token profiles method signatures:
+For example, here are the Basic Id token profiles method signatures:

 ```
 BasicIdToken.prototype.toJWT = function(secretOrPrivateKey, options, callback)